 Answer Tender Questions Effectively

-Part 1 explains how to approach each response so that it is correct, complete and succinct.
+It explains how to approach each response so that it is correct, complete and succinct.
 So often I see answers where waffle or irrelevant information is used in place of a crisp precise answer.
 Sometimes this is due to copy and pasting of a past response which is similar (but not identical) to the current question.
 It is important that you focus your response on the question in hand.

-Part 2 looks at using the evaluation criteria.
+It then looks at using the evaluation criteria.
 It also looks at the need to show added value, innovation, how you stand out from the competition and using alternative bids (if appropriate).
 For public sector tenders, you often need to demonstrate social value too.
 These all help elevate your score from medium to high.

-Part 3 considers the more subtle aspects of understanding needs and empathy.
+It considers the more subtle aspects of understanding needs and empathy.
 You need to clearly explain the benefits i.e. what’s in it for them.
 This is what sells!